As winter's icy grip tightens on the land, you might wonder whether it is worth fishing in the freezing cold for bass. The answer is yes!

 The bass are moving much more slowly throughout the water, their metabolism is low, and they are not going to grab anything your throw in front of them.

-This time it requires us to have a lot more patience and try new things.
+This time requires us to have much more patience and try new things.

 Don't rush, stay calm, and you will eventually catch the bass you are after.

-Retrieve your bait much more slowly than you would typically do in the warmer months.
+Retrieve your bait much more slowly than you typically do in the warmer months.

 I have learned over the years while winter bass fishing that patience is a virtue, and if you take your time, you will succeed.

 It's important to remember that depth is relative, and the depth you fish depends on the lake.
-For example, some lakes have a depth of fewer than ten feet, while some are between 40-50 feet.
+For example, some lakes have fewer than ten feet depth, while some are between 40-50 feet.